This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 White Water Rafting

 Before you leave your home country, book a white water rafting tour in the Telaja Waja River north of Ubud.
 They will then pick you up from your hotel in Canggu nice and early and ferry you off to the top of the river before you spend 2 days in Ubud.

 You make your way downstream for over an hour rafting through some of the most beautiful rainforest canyons you could possibly imagine.
 You have to duck under makeshift wooden bridges and have the opportunity to jump off ledges into the water at certain pools.

-The highlight has to be going over a 4m weir right at the end and plunging into the pool below.
+The highlight has to be going over a 4 metre weir right at the end and plunging into the pool below.